dansomething/coc-java-debug/README.md

 #### Disclaimer

-*This being experimental, I can not make any guarantees about this plugin or example config working for your setup.*
+*This being experimental, I can not make any guarantees about this plugin or example config working for your setup, but hopefully it will.*

 *Also, Java is [partially supported](https://github.com/puremourning/vimspector#java---partially-supported) in Vimspector.*